hubofvalley/Testnet-Guides/Namada/README.md

 ### Fast ZKP Generation on Edge Devices

-- **Vertical Integration**: Namada is vertically integrated, allowing users to interact at mainnet with the protocol and send shielded transfers via browser applications.
+- **Vertical Integration**: Namada is vertically integrated, allowing users to interact at Testnet with the protocol and send shielded transfers via browser applications.

 ### Low Transaction Latency and Near-Zero Fees